Worthless land could prolong Spanish banks' property woes

 As more developers default, lenders will have to take on even more plots that served as collateral on loans.
 These carry maintenance and tax costs and banks would have to raise provisions against losses on the assets.

-Another option banks are looking at is to build developments on some of the land, rather than let it go for several years in the hope prices might pick up, although that may be a risky strategy in a falling property market. ($1 = 0.7639 euros)
+Another option banks are looking at is to build developments on some of the land, rather that let it go for several years in the hope prices might pick up, although that may be a risky strategy in a falling property market. ($1 = 0.7639 euros) (Writing by Sarah White; Editing by Julien Toyer and Peter Graff)